 Multiple Sleep Latency Test (MSLT)

-For some, treatment may mean adopting new bedtime routines, and improving sleep hygiene.
+Recommended treatment plans will depend on the results of your sleep analysis.
+We will work with your primary care physician to develop the best plan for therapy to support your overall wellness.
+For some, treatment may mean adopting new bedtime routines and improving sleep hygiene.
 For others, treatment may involve medications or nighttime use of a CPAP machine.

 Our staff is happy to work with your schedule.
 We provide daytime studies to accommodate shift workers and are available to conduct overnight studies seven days a week.